The History of Rock Music: 1970-1975

 Among country songwriters, Eddie Rabbitt was probably the most popular (if not original) of the decade, penning Pure Love (1974), Drinkin' My Baby (1976), Every Which Way But Loose (1979), Drivin' My Life Away (1980), I Love A Rainy Night (1981).

-Mel Tillis, who had written several hits including Kenny Rogers' Ruby Don't Take Your Love To Town (1969), assembled one of the most respected bands in Nashville, the Statesiders, and became a star on his own with Ken McDuffie's Good Woman Blues (1976), Coca Cola Cowboy (1979), Southern Rain (1980).
+Mel Tillis, who had written several hits including Kenny Rogers' Ruby Don't Take Your Love To Town (1969), assembled one of the most respected bands in Nashville, the Statesiders, and became a star on his own with Ken McDuffie's Good Woman Blues (1976), Coca Cola Cowboy (1979) and Southern Rain (1980).

 Influenced by country-rock and by the outlaws, Los Angeles-based songwriter Steve Young penned Seven Bridges Road (1969), Lonesome On'ry and Mean (1973) and Montgomery in the Rain (1977).